 Proper dental hygiene and regular veterinary check-ups can maximize the quality of your pet’s life.
 When necessary, take your pet for professional dental cleanings.
 These cleanings include scaling and polishing the teeth and are done under general anesthesia.

 Always make sure to feed high-quality food and treats.

 You can also use non-edible chews to add to your at-home dental care.
 Dogs have a natural urge to chew, so these toys can help with natural scaling of tartar on the teeth.
 Just be careful of worn out toys because they can be hazardous.

-You even get a completely balanced diet Hill’s t/d (teeth diet) that helps prevent tartar buildup and cleans the teeth while eating.
+You even get a completely balanced diets like Hill’s t/d (teeth diet) and Royal Canin Dental Care that helps prevent tartar buildup and cleans the teeth while eating.

 Remember to brush your fur-kid’s teeth and to bring for a FREE Dental Consultation during the month of May.